Ordina-Group/cursus-docker/markdown/mesosmarathon.md

 <small>
 - **zookeeper:** <br>Software that is used to coordinate the master nodes

-- **mesosmaster:** <br>The master a node in the cluster and orchestrates the running of tasks on slaves
+- **mesosmaster:** <br>The Mesos Master is a node in the cluster which orchestrates the running of tasks on slaves

-- **mesosslave:** <br>A Mesos slave is a Mesos instance which offers resources to the cluster.
+- **mesosslave:** <br>A Mesos Slave is a Mesos instance which offers resources to the cluster.
 They are the ‘worker’ instances - tasks are allocated to the slaves by the Mesos master.

 - **marathon:** <br> Organizes and manages services deployed (what is deployed where, what ports, what configuration, etc)